 We understand that the counselor role is demanding and in order to maintain the highest performance, counselors and staff must have time to recharge.
 There are 4 scheduled days off during the summer and regular evenings off.
 Support staff have a slightly different days off routine.
 Regularly scheduled intra and inter-camp counselor competitions in basketball, soccer, roller hockey, tennis and volleyball provide a competitive outlet for those inclined.
-There is also a staff lounge with phones, email access, cable TV and DVD for off-duty staff.
+There is also a staff lounge with phones, email access, TV and XBox for off-duty staff.
 The weight room may be used during leisure time as can any of the camp facilities when properly supervised.

 There are several other very important jobs around camp.
 In addition to counselor positions, there are available positions in office/reception, bookkeeping, nursing, nanny, kitchen and maintenance.
 Please inquire regarding these positions if interested.